tasneeem823-cyber/Hope-Box-Project/README.md

-My Hope Box Project 🇵🇸
+My Hope Box Project 🇵🇸❤️ :

-This is a small project I made myself: a donation box simulator for the kids of Palestine.
-It’s nothing fancy, but it means a lot to me.
+This is a small project I designed on my computer.
+It's not a real box, just an idea for the kids in Palestine.
+But it's important to me.

-Why I did this ?:
+The story behind this :

-Honestly, I just felt like I had to do something.
+Honestly, I just felt useless (The worst consciousness that someone can feel)

-I’m 14, from Tunisia, and seeing what’s happening in Gaza every day just breaks my heart.
-This all hit me even harder after I earned a certificate from UNICEF.
-It wasn't just a course; it made me think constantly about children's rights and how easily they can be lost.

-Then, I saw the “Samoud Convoy” leaving from my own country.
-I couldn’t go, and I felt completely powerless.
-I use my TikTok to talk about the Qur'an and sometimes Palestine, but I wanted to do more than just post.

-So I asked myself: what can I *actually* do?
-Well… I love designing things and I'm interested in electronics.
-This project is my answer.
+I'm 14, from Tunisia.
+The news from Gaza is hard to watch.
+I also did a UNICEF course and it got me thinking a lot about kids' rights.
+Then the "Samoud Convoy" left from my country.
+I couldn't go and felt totally stuck.
+I'm a problem-solver, it's why I'm good at math (I even won first place in my state's olympiad against older students).
+My brain always wants to find a solution.
+But this time, I had no idea what to do.
+I told my mom I felt powerless.
+She's the one who said "you don't have to be there to help.
+You can do something from right here."
+That idea stuck in my head.
+So, I thought I'd build a real donation box.
+But the parts cost money I didn't have.
+Another dead end.
+I almost gave up, but I talked to my tech teacher.
+She's the one who told me about a free website, Wokwi.
+A place where I could build my circuit online.
+She basically saved the project.
+So yeah, between my mom's words and my teacher's advice, this project happened.
+It's my way of being in the convoy, but online.

-How it works ?? :
+How it works :

-It’s super simple, I designed and built the circuit on Wokwi:
+On Wokwi, I designed a simple circuit:

-*   You press a button (like giving a donation).
+* You press a button.
-*   A buzzer makes a sound (so the action is heard).
+* A buzzer makes a noise (So the action is heard).
-*   A little LED lights up (a small light of hope).
+* An LED lights up (A small light of hope).

-That’s it.
-Not complicated.
-But for me, it shows that even the smallest action can still make a noise and shine a light.
+Simple.
+But it's always the idea that counts.

-Tools I used
+What I used :

+* The Idea: My own.
-*   Concept & Circuit Design: My own idea.
+* The Push: My mom.
-*   Platform: Wokwi Electronics Simulator.
+* The Tool: Wokwi (Thanks to my teacher!).
-*   Components: Arduino, a button, an LED, and a buzzer.
+* The Design: I designed the circuit myself.

-What I learned from this ? :
+What I learned :

-I guess I learned you don’t have to wait for someone to tell you what to do.
-You can just use what you have, right now, to stand for what you believe in.
-It felt a lot better to build this than to do nothing.
+I guess I learned that you don't have to give up.
+Can't go?
+Do something from home.
+Can't buy parts?
+Find a free tool.
+It's not just about being smart, it's about finding a way.
+And listening to people who want to help you.

+It felt good to build something instead of just watching.

-This is my tiny message of hope.
-From me in Tunisia, to them.
+This is my small message of hope from Tunisia.